wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 ### 3. Plug In New Flow into Routing Strategy

-- Go to the routing Strategy page > Routing Strategy > `EP_<ID>_TS`
+- Return to the Routing Strategy page and select your Entry Point: Routing > Routing Strategy > `EP_<ID>_TS`

-- Once the flow is published, configure the Entry Point Routing strategy to point to the new flow `Flow2_<ID>`
+- Edit your Entry Point Routing strategy to point to the new flow `Flow2_<ID>`

 ### 4. Test the end to end flow

-- Login to the agent desktop and go Idle (Not Ready)
+- Login to the agent desktop and set the agent in Idle (Not Ready).

-- Test Queue treatment by going not ready on the agent desktop.

 - Call the main number (either via your **mobile** or through the **supervisor extension**, based on how you configured the Callback Dial) associated to entry point and go into the queue.
-You should hear the queue twice and then have an option to leave a callback.
+You should hear the queue message twice and then get the option to request the callback.

-- Leave the callback and the call should end.
+- Select the menu option requesting the callback.
+The call should then end.

 ### 5. Execute the Callback

-- Have the agent go ready after you left a callback.
+- Set the agent to Ready state, after you left the callback.

-- They should receive the callback call.
+- Both Agent and orginal caller should receive the callback call.

 ## Part 3: Configuring Outdial